Omens In The Sky

 Premonitory Flocks

-Before ‘taking the auspices,’ i.e. predicting the favourable or unfavourable outcomes of an endeavour, augurs also considered whether the bird was flying in a group or alone, what call it made and what specie it was.
+Before ‘taking the auspices,’ i.e. predicting the favourable or unfavourable outcomes of an endeavour, augurs also considered whether the bird was flying in a group or alone, what call it made and what species it was.

 Then the augur would trace a square on the ground and from there he would observe at length the phenomenon before releasing the prevision.